 MR. CONLEY: Well, the reason we are pursuing dissolution is because the NRA has, under the entrenched leadership that remains in power, engaged in conduct that violates New York law, and has consistently.
-And as set forth in the comprehensive complaint, there are just numerous examples of willful disregard of the law and --

-1 THE COURT: By the leadership.
-In other words, you 2 know, you could argue that this is an otherwise -- you know, perfectly acceptable -- people might disagree on the merit 3 or demerit of various positions taken, but it's a perfectly 4 acceptable First Amendment protected kind of organization.
-5 And the question is if you can resolve the concerns, because 6 7 they're all very much leadership focused, they're not mission focused, and you were very careful in the complaint 8 9 to do that, but why shouldn't the remedy fit the wrongdoing?
-10 MR. CONLEY: Well, the leadership controls the 11 actions of the corporation, and the misconduct that its 12 engaged in and its had control over the organization and is 13 responsible for all of its actions.
-And the one statutory 14 tool as a remedy when a non-profit, which acts through its 15 agents, is dissolution.
-We think that that is an 16 appropriate --THE COURT: 17 Well, we can go around this, but 18 answer my -- the core question I have is what is the public 19 interest, which is the guiding principle in deciding along 20 dissolution, in dissolving this entity?
-21 MR. CONLEY: The public interest is the ensuring 22 that charities that cannot engage in perpetual persistent 23 illegal conduct as a not-for-profit chartered in New York.
-24 THE COURT: Okay.
-Do you want to address any of 25 the other -- Ms. Eisenberg didn't really get into the other
+And as set forth in the comprehensive complaint, there are just numerous examples of willful disregard of the law and -- know, you could argue that this is an otherwise -- you know, perfectly acceptable -- people might disagree on the merit or demerit of various positions taken, but it's a perfectly acceptable First Amendment protected kind of organization.
+And the question is if you can resolve the concerns, because they're all very much leadership focused, they're not mission focused, and you were very careful in the complaint to do that, but why shouldn't the remedy fit the wrongdoing?
+MR. CONLEY: Well, the leadership controls the actions of the corporation, and the misconduct that its engaged in and its had control over the organization and is responsible for all of its actions.
+And the one statutory tool as a remedy when a non-profit, which acts through its agents, is dissolution.
+We think that that is an appropriate --Well, we can go around this, but THE COURT: answer my -- the core question I have is what is the public interest, which is the quiding principle in deciding along dissolution, in dissolving this entity?
+MR. CONLEY: The public interest is the ensuring that charities that cannot engage in perpetual persistent illegal conduct as a not-for-profit chartered in New York.